Wallingford neighbors search for answers after 4 found dead in fire

-Seattle police had little to add Monday about the deaths of two adults, a child and an infant in a Wallingford house that became engulfed in flames over the weekend.
+Details remained sparse Monday about the deaths of an infant, child and two adults inside a Wallingford house that went up in flames two days prior, leaving neighbors continuing to seek answers about the deadly incident.

-Authorities have not released the victims’ ages or genders, or how they died.
-Initial reports indicated someone may have fired a gun around the time of the Saturday morning fire, but police have not confirmed whether there was a shooting or if officers found firearms in the home.
+Authorities have not released the ages or genders of those killed, or information about how they died.
+Initial reports indicated someone may have fired a gun around the time of the Saturday morning fire, but police have not confirmed whether there was a shooting or if officers found firearms in the North Seattle home.

-Wallingford residents, meanwhile, remain unsure what happened around the time an 11-year-old girl escaped the house in the 1000 block of North 48th Street, two blocks south of Woodland Park, and contacted a neighbor.
+Neighborhood residents are still unsure what happened around the time an 11-year-old girl escaped the house in the 1000 block of North 48th Street, two blocks south of Woodland Park, and contacted a neighbor.
 The call to 911 came shortly before 9 a.m., reporting someone had died in the home that had become enveloped in flames.

 Officer Shawn Weismiller, a Seattle police spokesperson, said the girl was treated for minor injuries and then placed in the care of emergency personnel until she could be reunited with family.